RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 xvfb-run python test-ete.py species_tree.tre
 ```

-### Support interpretation for phyparts (from [S. Smith](https://bitbucket.org/blackrim/phyparts) and [M. Johnson](https://github.com/mossmatters/phyloscripts/tree/master/phypartspiecharts) websites, and assuming no change in colors from M. Johnson's original script):
+### Support interpretation for phyparts
+From [S. Smith](https://bitbucket.org/blackrim/phyparts) and [M. Johnson](https://github.com/mossmatters/phyloscripts/tree/master/phypartspiecharts) websites, and assuming no change in colors from M. Johnson's original script:

 Blue: Support the shown topology = percentage of gene trees concordant with the shown topology
 Green: Conflict with the shown topology (most common conflicting bipartion) = percentage of gene trees showing the most common conflicting topology
 Red: Conflict with the shown topology (all other supported conflicting bipartitions) = percentage of gene trees showing any other conflicting topology